 The password is the first line of defense and is not a big deal for hackers to crack.
 But if the guidelines related to the password is duly followed, the chances of a password hacking becomes much less.

-People generally set such passwords which are easy to remember, but this very fact put them in equal jeopardy.
+People generally set such passwords that are easy to remember, but this very fact puts them in equal jeopardy.
 However, technology like a fingerprint sensor and face scanner have taken over the market, but due to their uncertainties, the password is backed by most of the cybersecurity firms.

 With the Password Manager in hand, one can afford to think of a strong password with a combination of various characters and remember it, rather than recollecting different passwords at the time of need.

-Thanks to Apple, all the iOS-enabled devices comes with a password manager by default and all the passwords are stored in the iCloud Keychain.
+Thanks to Apple, all the iOS-enabled devices come with a password manager by default and all the passwords are stored in the iCloud Keychain.

 Best Password Manager Apps To Use